COMP2281/software-engineering-group24-25-04/RequirementDocumentation_Group04.md

 **Scenario 1:** User tries to log in to system without an account

-      Given a user attempts to log in to system with no account details
+      Given a staff member attempts to log in to system with no account details

       When they try to log in